tevelee/AdventOfCode/Sources/2018/Tasks/AoC_2018_Day14_part1.md

 ## --- Day 14: Chocolate Charts ---
 You finally have a chance to look at all of the produce moving around.
-Chocolate, cinnamon, mint, chili peppers, nutmeg, vanilla... the Elves must be growing these plants to make **hot chocolate**!
+Chocolate, cinnamon, mint, chili peppers, nutmeg, vanilla... the Elves must be growing these plants to make<!--- Please do not use a programming puzzle as a recipe for hot chocolate.
+I cannot guarantee your safety. --> **hot chocolate**!
 As you realize this, you hear a conversation in the distance.
 When you go to investigate, you discover two Elves in what appears to be a makeshift underground kitchen/laboratory.

 The Elves are trying to come up with the ultimate hot chocolate recipe; they're even maintaining a scoreboard which tracks the quality **score** (`0`-`9`) of each recipe.